 Write a Great Title

-The title is one of the most important parts of the listing.
-99.99% of the time, people are going to find your item by searching eBay with a certain phrase.
+The title is one of the essential parts of the listing.
+99.99% of the time, people are going to find your item by searching eBay with a particular phrase.
 You need to fill out the title with as much relevant information as you can think of.
 I try to completely fill the title character limit with every listing I post.

 For something to be vintage, it has to be 20 years old or older.
 For something to be an antique, it has to be 100 years old or older.
 If I can’t think of enough words to put in the title and it’s a vintage item, I’ll just write the word “vintage” instead of using the acronym VTG.